 If these six months are the last six months of the year, you're probably OK.
 Starting and stopping after six full months, but before year end, may allow you to claim you entered the business of trading and then abandoned it.
 But, unless you answered "yes" to everything so far, you're probably an investor rather than a trader.

 "Yes" answers to the following questions are preferred, but not mandatory.
-If some of your earlier yes answers were shaky, resounding affirmatives to the remaining questions will bolster your case for claiming trader status.
+If some of your earlier yes answers were shaky, resounding affirmatives to the remaining questions will bolster your case for claiming trader status with the IRS.
 On the other hand, two or three "no" answers weaken your position, even if you have nothing but solid yes responses to the earlier questions.

 Examples of deductible items include the costs of online investment advice services, computer hardware/software and seminars.
 While traders are allowed to have bad years, the tax law says a legitimate business activity generally must be profitable at least three years out of five.
 If you don't have that much history yet, making a net profit (however small) always helps.